clusterddd-atom/Netsage-AI---cisco-virtual-internship/README.md

 ## Notes

-This project is designed as a Cisco networking troubleshooting assistant and demo dashboard for an AI-assisted operations workflow.
+This project is designed as a  networking troubleshooting assistant and demo dashboard for an AI-assisted operations workflow.